hybridgroup/gobot/platforms/parrot/minidrone/README.md

 ## How to Connect

-The Parrot Minidrone is a Bluetooth LE device.
+The Parrot Minidrones are Bluetooth LE devices.

 You need to know the BLE ID of the Minidrone you want to connect to.
 The Gobot BLE client adaptor also lets you connect by friendly name, aka "RS_1234".